 That's why AJTC has pulled together this article.
 We want to show you why information security is important, how to keep your data secure, and what common security threats you need to keep an eye on.

 Information security is a complex process of implementing security strategies and practices to prevent unauthorized access and keep data safe.
 It helps companies counter online threats, protect client confidentiality, and minimize disruption and downtime.

 InfoSec (another name for information security) is currently one of the most popular and diverse topics in the world.
-It includes everything from auditing and testing to network and infrastructure.
+It includes everything from auditing and testing to network and monitoring it infrastructure.